gitlabhq/gitlab-runner/docs/configuration/proxy.md

 For extra security, and to protect your server from the outside world, you can bind CNTLM to listen on the `docker0` interface which has an IP that is reachable from inside the containers.
-If you tell CNTLM on the Docker host to bind only to this address, Docker containers will be able to reach it, but the outside world won't.
+If you tell CNTLM on the Docker host to bind only to this address, Docker containers are be able to reach it, but the outside world can't.

 1. Find the IP that Docker is using: